Current Lab Members

 CVFaculty Webpage

-Research Interests: Perceptual and cognitive development in early childhood; classification and catergorization; interactions between perception and language.
+Research Interests: Perceptual and cognitive development in early childhood; classification and categorization; interactions between perception and language.

 Special Projects Manager